GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
+> ### I think it is inevitable that people program poorly.
+Training will not substantially help matters.
+We have to learn to live with it.
 >
 > ~ *Alan Perlis*